syncfusion-content/blazor-docs/blazor/dashboard-layout/getting-started-with-web-app.md

 ---
 layout: post
-title: Getting Started with Syncfusion Blazor Dashboard Layout Component in WebApp
+title: Getting Started with Syncfusion Blazor Dashboard Layout in WebApp
 description: Checkout and learn about the documentation for getting started with Blazor Dashboard Layout Component in Blazor Web App.
 platform: Blazor
 component: Dashboard Layout